xploien/TMOscrapper/README.md

 mkdir -p build && cd build && cmake .. && make -j$(nproc) && cd ..
 ```

+### libraries used:

+- Cereal to serialize Manga data in a json format.
+- Simplewebp as a workarround to load webp image into raylib since raylib dosent support them out of the box.
+- Clay with raylib as its renderer for gui.

 ## Roadmap
 - [x] Get Manga data from tmo
 - [x] Image Downloader and packager